davglass/bambu-cli/README.md

           --filter    Filter files by name
-          --force     Skip the cache or force an operation --id        Pass a device id to limit to one --parse     Parse a 3mf file after download --upload    Upload a file [--upload=./foo.gcode.3mf]
+          --force     Skip the cache or force an operation --id        Pass a device id to limit to one --json      Print JSON output
+          --keys      Alone shows all keys in message, pass a comma-sep list of keys to print
+          --parse     Parse a 3mf file after download --set       For config, key to set
+          --slim      Limit fields on status
+          --upload    Upload a file [--upload=./foo.gcode.3mf]
-          --yes       Auto select YES when prompted
+          --value     For config, value to set with --key --yes       Auto select YES when prompted
       -v, --version   Show version number                                  [boolean]